DanielPosada330/Travel-Agency-Back-End-Migration-Website/README.md

 6) Create ExcursionsRepository.java interface in dao package.
 7) Create VacationsRepository.java interface in dao package.
 8) Add cross-origin support within each of the repository.java files.
+9) Add @RepositoryRestResource annotation to each repository file to ensure correct mapping.

 F.  Write code for the services package that includes each of the following:

 •   a purchase data class with a customer cart and a set of cart items
 1) Create Purchase.java data class that contains a customer, cart, and a set of cart items.

 •   a purchase response data class that contains an order tracking number
 1) Create PurchaseResponse.java data class that contains an order tracking number.

 •   a checkout service interface
 1) Create CheckoutService.java interface.

 •   a checkout service implementation class
 1) Create CheckoutServiceImpl.java class.
 2) Cart.java, lines 46, 67-77: Added column for status; added method for add to reflective changes in CheckoutServiceImpl.java